mm-grybel/CS50-Web/Projects/Project 0: Search/README.md

 ## Specification

-* **Pages**: The website has three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
+* **Pages**: The website consists of three pages: one for Google Search, one for Google Image Search, and one for Google Advanced Search.
     * On the Google Search page, there are links in the upper-right of the page to go to Image Search or Advanced Search.
 There is a link in the upper-right to go back to Google Search on each of the other two pages.
 * **Query Text**: On the Google Search page, the user can type in a query, click “Google Search”, and be taken to the Google search results for that page.
     * The search bar is centered with rounded corners.
 The search button is also centered, and it is beneath the search bar.